 Accessible Moodle courses

-Moodle Accessibility Tools for users
+Moodle Accessibility Tools

 The Moodle accessibility tools, developed by the University of Glasgow, allows users to adjust the contrast of the colour scheme, font size, style, spacing and enable 'Read-to-me', a text to speech tool.